vyfor/cord.nvim/.github/wiki/Extensions.md

 {
-  scope = 'workspace', -- 'workspace', 'file', 'filetype', or 'global' mode = 'all',        -- 'all', 'active', or 'idle' file = vim.fn.stdpath 'data' .. '/cord/plugins/persistent_timer/data.json', -- Path to the timer data file save_on = { 'exit', 'focus_change', 'periodic' }, -- Events that trigger a save
+  scope = 'workspace', -- 'workspace', 'file', 'filetype', or 'global' mode = 'all',        -- 'all', 'active', or 'idle' file = vim.fn.stdpath 'data' .. '/cord/extensions/persistent_timer/data.json', -- Path to the timer data file save_on = { 'exit', 'focus_change', 'periodic' }, -- Events that trigger a save
   save_interval = 30,  -- Interval in seconds for periodic saves
 }
 ```

 - **`scope`**:
     - `'workspace'` (default): Track one continuous timer for the entire workspace.
     - `'file'`: Track a separate timer for each individual file.
     - `'filetype'`: Track a separate timer for each filetype (e.g., all `lua` files share one timer).
     - `'global'`: Track a single timer for all activity within Neovim.
 - **`mode`**:
     - `'all'` (default): Count all time the corresponding scope is active.
     - `'active'`: Only accumulate time when you are actively moving or typing.
     - `'idle'`: Only accumulate time when the instance is idle.
 - **`file`**:
     - Defines the absolute path to the JSON file where time data is stored.
     - Defaults to a file within Neovim's standard data directory.
 - **`save_on`**:
     - A table of strings defining when the timer data should be saved to disk.
     - `'exit'`: Saves when Neovim is closed. **(Recommended)**
     - `'focus_change'`: Saves when you focus away from the Neovim window.
 Important for multi-client sync.
     - `'periodic'`: Saves automatically at the interval defined by `save_interval`.
 - **`save_interval`**:
     - The number of seconds between automatic saves if `'periodic'` is enabled.

 > [!NOTE]
-> Incompatible with any other timestamp-related plugins.
+> Incompatible with any other timestamp-related extensions.

-### 🧩 Scoped Timestamps (`cord.plugins.scoped_timestamps`)
+### 🧩 Scoped Timestamps (`scoped_timestamps`)

 **Purpose:** Tracks elapsed time independently for each buffer or workspace.
 Optionally "pauses" and "resumes" the timestamp when switching between buffers, providing more context-aware time tracking.